Alliant Energy Announces Third Quarter 2022 Results

 Increased forecasted 2023 - 2026 capital expenditures to $8.5 billion in aggregate

-/EIN News/ -- MADISON, Wis., Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Alliant Energy Corporation (NASDAQ: LNT) today announced U.S. generally accepted accounting principles (GAAP) and non-GAAP consolidated unaudited earnings per share (EPS) for the three months ended September 30 as follows:
+MADISON, Wis., Nov.
+07, 2022 (GLOBE NEWSWIRE) -- Alliant Energy Corporation LNT today announced U.S. generally accepted accounting principles (GAAP) and non-GAAP consolidated unaudited earnings per share (EPS) for the three months ended September 30 as follows:

 |GAAP EPS